Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Approximation to the elliptic problem

 and

 It is noticeable that both norms are equivalent restricted on the piecewise polynomial space $U_h^m$, i.e.

 The above equivalence estimate follows from the trace estimate \eqref{eq_trace} and the inverse estimate \eqref{eq_inverse}.
-In addition, from \cite[Lemma 2.1]{Arnold1982interior} and the inverse estimate \eqref{eq_inverse}, we give the relationship between the energy norm and the $L^2$ norm, which reads
+In addition, from \cite[Lemma 2.1]{Arnold1982interior}, we give the relationship between the energy norm and the $L^2$ norm, which reads

-Then, we state the boundedness, the coercivity and the Galerkin orthogonality of the bilinear form $a_h(\cdot, \cdot)$.
-Because the reconstructed space $U_h^m$ is a subspace of the standard discontinuous piecewise polynomial space, the above steps are standard in the DG framework \cite{Arnold2002unified}. \begin{lemma} For the symmetric method $\theta = -1$, we let $a_{h, \theta}(\cdot, \cdot)$ be defined with a sufficiently large $\mu$, and for the nonsymmetric method $\theta = 1$, we let $a_{h, \theta}(\cdot, \cdot)$ be defined with any positive $\mu > 0$, there exist constants $C$ such that
+Because the reconstructed space $U_h^m$ is a subspace of the standard discontinuous piecewise polynomial space, \substitute{the above steps are standard in the DG framework \cite{Arnold2002unified}}{the following steps, including the boundedness and the coercivity of $a_{h, \theta}(\cdot, \cdot)$ and the Galerkin orthogonality, can be derived with a standard procedure in the DG framework \cite{Arnold2002unified}.} \begin{lemma} For the symmetric method $\theta = -1$, we let $a_{h, \theta}(\cdot, \cdot)$ be defined with a sufficiently large $\mu$, and for the nonsymmetric method $\theta = 1$, we let $a_{h, \theta}(\cdot, \cdot)$ be defined with any positive $\mu > 0$, there exist constants $C$ such that